igneus/calendarium-romanum/README.md

 (All of them are also bundled in the gem and accessible via `CalendariumRomanum::Data`, as described above.)

-`universal-en.txt` and `universal-la.txt` are data of the General Roman Calendar in English and Latin.
+`universal.txt` contains the General Roman Calendar.

 The `czech-*.txt` files, when layered properly, can be used to assemble proper calendar of any diocese in the Czech Republic.